 Women dominate the world of fashion

 Women are clearly the leading consumers of fashion products.
-We found the number of products available in women’s category to be about 5 five times higher than that of other categories.
-Popular colors available in women’s catalog are black, white, grey, pink and blue.
+We found the number of products available in the women’s category to be about 5 five times higher than that of other categories.
+Popular colors available in women’s catalogs are black, white, grey, pink, and blue.
 Contemporary clothing seems out of tune at the moment with the lowest number of products listed.

 Black is the most popular color